 Stochastic system approach to causality

 I develop an approach of causality based on dynamical systems, that I call the stochastic system approach.
 Causality is not a technical, but a philosophical concept.
 My approach is that causality can be grounded on the existence of physical laws, even if we can infer causal links without completely knowing them.
 Whatever the approach, the key assumption is that of "no unmeasured confounders".
-The counterfactual approach is not necessary.
+The potential outcomes formalism is not necessary.
 Technically and practically, the stochastic system approach amounts to build a dynamical system based on possibly stochastic differential equations.
 Thus this approach has a link with the topic of mechanistic models.
 The approach is promising for assessing treatment regimes and also in lifecourse epidemiology.
 This work is done in collaboration with Anne Gégout-Petit and Mélanie Prague.

 Book: Dynamical Biostatistical models